Admissions Process for Paramedic Program

 Submit the official transcript from each college in which you attended credit courses.
 Transcripts for certificate programs such as Minimum Fire Standards are not required.

 If you have been convicted of certain crimes, you may be disqualified from admission to the Paramedic program.
-Before you proceed with completing prerequisite courses and other pre-admission requirements, read material on Program Disqualification Due to Past Convictions so that you may determine whether state laws allow you to work as a health care provider.
+Before you complete prerequisite courses and other pre-admission requirements, read the material on Program Disqualification Due to Past Convictions to determine whether state laws allow you to work as a health care provider.

 Step 2: Paramedic Program Application Process